Can You Change a Prenup? 6 Reasons for Modification

 2. The Birth of Your Children

 Prenuptial agreements usually focus on property division and financial matters and often don’t include anything about children.
-If you and your partner have children, it could be a good idea to update your prenup to address important issues you will most likely face down the line, like financial support, education costs, or inheritance rights.
+If you and your partner have children, it could be a good idea to update your prenup to address important issues you will most likely face down the line, like education costs or inheritance rights.
+However, you should know that prenups cannot address child support.

 3. Career Changes